DataDog/documentation/content/integrations/faq/how-can-i-gather-metrics-from-the-unix-shell.md

 To gather metrics from the UNIX command line, we can use the unannounced shell integration.

-This integration has not yet been merged into the master branch, install this check as a custom check in the appropriate Datadog agent [directories][1].
+This integration has not yet been merged into the master branch, install this check as a custom check in the appropriate Datadog Agent [directories][1].

 You can find the integration files on GitHub: